What is speech therapy?

 If you work with Caston Vienna Tutors, for example, all of these will be a part of your program, as every session includes parent involvement and take home practice to do with your child when the therapist is gone.
 You will also get different new natural foods to add to your child’s diet to help them.

 We use different activities to stimulate language development.
-We interact through talking and playing, and we use books, pictures, and other objects as part of language intervention.
+And we also interact through talking and playing, and we use books, pictures, and other objects as part of language intervention.

 We teach your child to make certain sounds, model correct sounds and syllables using age-appropriate play.